rico-hengst/tropos.heatmap_missing_files/README.md

 * Python version 3.x

 ## Usage

+There are two options to take your data.

 ... see also python script ```plthtmp.py```

 ```
 import PlotHeatmap

-# used data are imported from csv file
+# OPTION1: used data are imported from csv file
 PlotHeatmap.main(
     {
     'data_import'      : 'CSV', # Test|DataFrame|CSV